Ameca (robot)

-Ameca is a robotic humanoid created in 2021 by Engineered Arts, headquarters in Falmouth, Cornwall, United Kingdom.
+Ameca is a robotic humanoid created in 2021 by Engineered Arts, headquartered in Falmouth, Cornwall, United Kingdom.
 The project commenced in February 2021, and the first public demonstration was at the CES 2022 show in Las Vegas.
 Ameca's appearance features grey rubber skin on the face and hands, and is specifically designed to appear genderless.

 In 2024, an Ameca unit was installed in Edinburgh in the UK to reside at the National Robotarium.

 Ameca generation 3 has been released and showcased at ICRA 2025 along with Ami.

 History

 The first generation of Ameca was developed at Engineered Arts headquarters in Falmouth, Cornwall, United Kingdom.
 The project started in February 2021, with the first video revealed publicly on 1 December 2021.
 Ameca gained widespread attention on Twitter and TikTok ahead of its first public demonstration at the Consumer Electronics Show 2022, where it was covered by CNET and other news outlets.

 In 2022, Ameca presented an Alternative Christmas message by British TV Channel 4 for Christmas Day.
 Ameca was associated with the Museum of the Future's robotic family, where it could interact with visitors.
 In 2024, an Ameca unit was installed in Edinburgh in the UK to reside at the National Robotarium.
+In January 2026, Ameca served as an ambassador for the European Space Agency (ESA) at the 18th European Space Conference.